 Before an MRI examination, in some instances the magnet cassette must be removed in a sterile surgical environment.
+If single or multiple MRI examinations on the head are needed with the magnet cassette removed, replace the magnet cassette with a non-magnetic cassette.

-To minimise the risk of infection or fibrous tissue growing into the implant recess, do not leave the magnet pocket empty for MRI examinations taking place over several days.
-When removing a magnet cassette, replace with a non-magnetic cassette.
+To prevent infection, do not leave the magnet pocket empty.
+When removing the magnet cassette, replace the magnet cassette with a non-magnetic cassette.